On the Ropes (1999 film)

 On the Ropes is a 1999 American documentary film directed by Nanette Burstein and Brett Morgen.
 The film follows the career of three young boxers (Noel Santiago, Tyrene Manson and George Walton) and their coach (Harry Keitt).
 The film was nominated for Best Documentary Feature at the 72nd Academy Awards.

+George Walton won the New York Golden Gloves tournament in 1996.
+He competed as a professional boxer from 1997 to 2009, finishing with a pro record of 20 wins, 4 losses, with 12 knockouts.

+Reception

+On Rotten Tomatoes, On the Ropes holds an approval rating of 93% based on 14 reviews, with an average rating of 8.0/10.
+On Metacritic, the film has a weighted average score of 80 out of 100, based on 13 critics, indicating "generally favorable" reviews.